-It’s true that apps are an easy way to send money and I appreciate the convenience.
+Apps make it easy to send money to loved ones.
+I can’t deny I appreciate the convenience.
 And though I use them, primarily Venmo, I may be one of the last humans who also still writes checks.
-Not alot, but there’s something about sending a card with a handwritten check for a nephew’s birthday or grandchild’s wedding that seems special.
-I can’t imagine sending a gift of money with Venmo or a digital check sent directly from the bank; it seems cold.
-That being said, I use apps when I want to quickly send small amounts of money to people, especially during Covid-19 when I am unable to pay them in person.
+Not a lot, but there’s something about sending a card with a handwritten check for a nephew’s birthday or grandchild’s wedding that seems special.
+I can’t imagine sending a gift of money with Venmo or a digital check sent directly from the bank; it seems cold and impersonal.
+However, these apps sure do make paying people small amounts of money owed very quickly.

 Safety and security are always concerns when dealing with money.
 Here are some tips to protect your transactions:

-- Verify the recipient received the money sent and is able to access it
+- Verify the recipient received the money sent and can access it.

-With an abundance of digital payment options available these days, how do you know which is the best one for you?
+With many digital payment options available these days, how do you know which one is best for you?
 Some money transfer tools are free to use, but some charge fees.
 And some are quick to process transfers while other solutions take a bit longer.
 Here are some popular apps you can use to send money fast to family and friends.

 7 Popular Digital Payment Apps